fanqingsong/fastapi-hive/docs/index.md

 ---

-FastAPI Hive Framework is a developer friendly and easy to be integrated framework for mananging your code by packages/modules structure.
+FastAPI Hive Framework is a developer friendly and easy to be integrated framework for managing your code by packages&modules folder structure.

 The key features are: